2019 Portuguese legislative election: Electoral system

 The Assembly of the Republic has 230 members elected to four-year terms.
 Governments do not require absolute majority support of the Assembly to hold office, as even if the number of opposers of government is larger than that of the supporters, the number of opposers still needs to be equal or greater than 116 (absolute majority) for both the Government's Programme to be rejected or for a motion of no confidence to be approved.

 The number of seats assigned to each district depends on the district magnitude.
 The use of the d'Hondt method makes for a higher effective threshold than certain other allocation methods such as the Hare quota or Sainte-Laguë method, which are more generous to small parties.

 For these elections, and compared with the 2015 elections, the MPs distributed by districts were the following:

 Early voting

 Voters were also able to vote early, which would happen one week before election day, on 29 September 2019.
 Voters had to register in order to be eligible to cast an early ballot.
 Between 22 and 26 September, 56,287 voters requested to vote early.
-On 29 September, 50,638 voters (90.0% of voters that requested) cast an early ballot.
+On 29 September, 50,638 voters (90.0 percent of voters that requested) cast an early ballot.